orrholly/FDA-WebApp-Documentation/Phase-1/functional-specs.md

 * [FDA Warning Letters (10/12/10 - 2/28/15)](http://gis.truthinitiative.org/arcgis/rest/services/FDA/FDA_Warning_Letters_Complete/MapServer/0)
 <img src="/images/layers.png" width="400">

 ###Legend
-Create a dynamic legend that responds to toggle on/off visiblity of layers.
+> "As a researcher, I want the application to create a dynamic legend that responds to toggle on/off visiblity of layers I chose."

 <img src="/images/legend.png" width="400">

 ###Address Locator
-Search by address:
+> "As a researcher, I want the application to zoom to an address I enter."
 <img src="/images/address.png" width="300">

 Search by lat/long:
+> "As a researcher, I want the application to zoom to a lat/long I enter."
 <img src="/images/latlong.png" width="300">

 ###Draw and Measure
+> "As a researcher, I want the application to allow me to draw points, polygons, lines, and freehand shapes on the map viewer."
 <img src="/images/draw.png" width="300">

 ###Print Map
-Prints a PDF of map with title and subtitle.
+> "As a researcher, I want the application to print a PDF of map with title and subtitle."

 ###Bookmark
-Creates a bookmark of extent you choose.
+> "As a researcher, I want the application to creates a bookmark of an extent I choose."
 **Bug**: Widget is not allowing for saving.
 Tested in Chrome and Firefox.
 <img src="/images/bookmark.png" width="300">

 ###Basic Navigation
-Pan, zoom-in, zoom-out, full-extent, select area to zoom in.
+> "As a researcher, I want the application to have basic navigation functionality: pan, zoom-in, zoom-out, full-extent, select area to zoom to."